muratk5n/thirdwave/en/README.md

 Prices can be different for different regions; the supplier is different (Russia, vs US' local production), transport, demand is different.
-Maybe RU is also playing a blackmail game, to have Nordstream 2 activated..
+Maybe RU also played a blackmail game, to have Nordstream 2 activated..

 ---